California is one of the largest states in America and the world. This state has many ecosystems, great weather, a sunny climate, and a large space.

 Another set of different snakes in California is the Southern rubber boa.

-Like the northern rubber boa, the southern rubber boa is plain colored and comes in either dark brown or light brown.
+Like the northern rubber boa, the southern rubber boa is plain colored and either dark brown or light brown.
 They have an average length of 19-25 inches and can live up to 20 years.

 They generally come off as hostile to humans; however, they always give warning signs before they attack and bite you.